 Sazon seasoning is an all purpose seasoning popular in Caribbean and Latin cooking, particularly Puerto Rico, though widely used in other regions.
 You’ll find it in Spanish and Mexican cuisine as well.
 It is generally a mixture of ground annatto seeds, turmeric, garlic, coriander, salt and other ingredients.

 There are many popular brands of sazon seasoning, such as Goya and Badia, though it is easy to make at home.
-It is used in a wide variety of dishes, from Puerto Rican Arroz con Pollo, Spanish paella, soups, stews and so much more.
+It is used in a wide variety of dishes, from Puerto Rican Arroz con Pollo, Spanish paella, soups like Pollo Guisado (Chicken Stew), stews and so much more.

 Of course you can purchase sazon seasoning from your favorite grocery store or buy it online, but it is quite easy to make at home with ingredients that are mostly easy to find.